FUNDAMENTALS OF SENATE COMMITTEES

 Committees Directorate

-The Committees Directorate provides non-partisan procedural information and administrative services to all committees, with the exception of the Standing Committee on Internal Economy, Budgets and Administration, which has its own secretariat.
+The Committees Directorate provides non-partisan procedural information and administrative services to all standing Senate and joint parliamentary committees, with the exception of the Standing Committee on Internal Economy, Budgets and Administration, which has its own secretariat.
 The Standing Committee on Rules, Procedures and the Rights of Parliament may also be supported by a clerk from outside the directorate.

 The Committees Directorate operates under the direction of the Clerk Assistant and the Principal Clerks of Committees, who also serve as table officers[189] in the Senate Chamber.

 Staff provide information to the public, government departments, and others regarding committee activities.
-The directorate also maintains statistical and other information regarding the activities of committees, which is made public through the directorate’s annual reports.
+The directorate also maintains statistical and other information regarding the activities of committees, which is made public through the directorate’s annual reports, available on the Senate of Canada website.
 Each committee is assigned a clerk and an administrative assistant.
-Staff in the directorate also includes legislative clerks and a logistics officer.
+Staff in the directorate also includes legislative clerks and logistics officers.

 Committee Clerk

-The committee clerk acts as the chief procedural, administrative, financial and information officer for a committee or subcommittee.
-The clerk is responsible for ensuring that any organizational work is effectively administered and that committee members have the necessary information required for their deliberations.
-The clerk serves as advisor on parliamentary procedure and is a non-partisan employee of the Senate.
-As such, a committee clerk performs duties independent of the political affiliation of the members.
+The committee clerk acts as the chief procedural, logistical, administrative, financial and information officer for a committee or subcommittee.
+The clerk is responsible for coordinating the organization of a committee’s meetings and ensuring that committee members have the necessary information required for their deliberations.
+The clerk serves as an advisor on parliamentary procedure and is a non-partisan employee of the Senate.
+As such, a committee clerk performs duties independent of the political affiliation of the committee’s members.
 The clerk relies on the Rules of the Senate, parliamentary procedure, practices and jurisprudence to advise the chair and members on the acceptability of motions, amendments and the conduct of votes.

 The committee clerk attends all public and in camera meetings of the full committee and any subcommittee, including the steering committee.
 As the recording secretary, the committee clerk is responsible for drafting minutes, which serve as the official record of a meeting.